Contractor Licenses & Permits for a Landscaping Business in Canada

 8. Licences for cars and equipment ⚙️

-If your landscaping business uses trucks, trailers, excavators, or other large machinery, you may require additional licenses or permits.
-In addition to vehicle registration, commercial insurance, and specialized licenses for big or overweight vehicles, these regulations can differ by province and municipality.
-Make sure that all of the machinery and vehicles used in your company are duly registered and insured.
+In addition to vehicle registration, commercial insurance, and specialized licenses for oversized or overweight vehicles, these regulations can differ by province and municipality.
+Ensure all of your company’s vehicles are duly registered and insured.

 9. Workplace Safety and Insurance 🦺